The Accountants’ Guide to Fishing By David Smith from Smithink on Jan 8, 2024

-It was for this reason that we have developed our Business Advisory EnablerTM process – a 7-step process that practitioners should follow to ensure successful development of their business advisory services.
+It was for this reason that we developed our Business Advisory EnablerTM process – a 7-step process that practitioners should follow to ensure the successful development of their business advisory services.
 Client engagement is key, software tools are important but not critical.
-Key elements are being able to develop strong relationships with clients and have conversations that unlock the issues the client is trying to address.
+Key elements are developing strong relationships with clients and having conversations that unlock the issues the client is trying to address.

 Do you have the right tackle?

 It’s the same with business development.
-What “type of client am I trying to catch”?
-Have I developed my services offerings around their needs?
-Are there specific industries where I can add additional value from my specific knowledge as to how those industries operate?
+What type of client am I trying to catch?
+Have I developed my service offerings around their needs?
+Are there specific industries where I can add additional value from my specific knowledge of how those industries operate?